ghga-de/ghga-metadata-schema/docs/schema_markdown/SampleFile.md

 ### Own

  * [SampleFile➞sample](SampleFile_sample.md)  <sub>1..1</sub>
-     * Description: The sample associated with an entity.
+     * Description: The Sample that is associated with this Sample File.
      * Range: [Sample](Sample.md)

 ### Inherited from File: